bunsenstraat/remix-workshops-cleanup/ERC20TokenCourse/erc20-token-creation/erc20TokenCreation.md

-A token standard tells us what functionality the contract needs to be compliant with it.
+A token standard tells us what functionality the contract needs to comply with it.
 How this functionality is implemented is up to the developers.
-In this contract, we are going to use an ERC20 token contract implementation from OpenZeppelin (line 4).
+In this contract, we will use an ERC20 token contract implementation from OpenZeppelin (line 4).
+In this case, we import version 4.4.0 of the OpenZeppelin contracts.

 Have a look at their nicely documented <a href="https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol" target="_blank">ERC20 contract</a> to have a better understanding of how an implementation might look.
 Apart from the functionality specified in the ERC20 standard, this contract provides additional functionality.